mod-cpp/pacman/test/exercises/21_exercises.md

 ### Implement PacManAI::isValidMove

+//suggested Fix:
+// 1.
+Use PacManAI in the statements so we know it's not regular pacman

-#### Background: PacMan Moves
+#### Background: PacManAI Moves

 At each intersection, check if there is a ghost directly inline with that path.
 If the path is free of ghosts, you are allowed to turn there.
-And if PacMan is moving in a direction, and a ghost enters his path, then PacMan will reverse.
+And if PacManAI is moving in a direction, and a ghost enters his path, then PacManAI will reverse.

-For example if PacMan is at an intersection and can go either right or up, and there is a ghost in the path going right, then PacMan will go up.
-Then while PacMan is going up, a ghost enters that path, PacMan will go back.
+For example if PacManAI is at an intersection and can go either right or up, and there is a ghost in the path going right, then PacManAI will go up.
+Then while PacManAI is going up, a ghost enters that path, PacManAI will go back.

 You only need to worry about the grid itself and any ghosts on the North/South/East/West axis of PacMan.

 #### Exercise
+//suggestd Fix: Explainging what suggested_direction is could be helpful because technically is it okay for pacmanai to move in any direction so saying "going backwards is not allowed" can be ambiguous.

 As a warmup exercise, implement [PacManAI::isValidMove][1] and test your implementation with the test in [testPacmanAI.cpp][2] called _"Is valid move"_